 - “As you know, [certain type of disease] has affected our local community greatly, even affecting customers that have come to your business for years.
 Will you help us as a sponsor to support the research for this cause?”

-Read more on how to get sponsors to support your crowdfunding event.
+Read more on how to get sponsors to support charity events.

 The Fundraising Ask Letter for Local and Corporate Sponsors

-While local businesses can be reached much more easily, corporate sponsors are often accustomed to non-profit organizations reaching out to them for donations.
-Since corporate sponsors often allocate a certain amount of their finances towards matching gifts, grants and donation programs, begin with an online search.
+While local businesses can be reached much more easily, corporate sponsors are often accustomed to nonprofit organizations reaching out to them for donations.
+Since corporations often allocate a certain amount of their finances towards corporate fundraising efforts, matching gifts, grants, and donation programs, begin with an online search.
 Many times, they already have a procedure or web page in place for submitting a fundraising ask letter or inquiry.
 If there is just an email to inquire about donations or sponsorship, here is a fundraising ask letter template to invite a conversation to further discuss sponsorship opportunities.
 Remember that the goal of a letter or email is to get a face to face meeting, where you can make a personal connection.

 Aligning with our organization can also benefit your corporation.
 [Describe how here.]